 Our PBL is closely linked to BIO – Learning.
 BIO (Both Inside & Outisde) Learning is an integrated subject, which is employed as a whole school approach.
 Explicit texts are used for reading comprehension and modelled writing.
 Maths concepts are built in to the topic, and students have a chance to touch on multiple curriculum areas throughout the life of the topic.
 This format of learning is inspired by Talking Tubs and 3D Mind Maps.
 Talking tubs are used to encourage children to share their knowledge of a new topic and then ‘map’ or plan what they would like to learn.

 Following diagnostic assessment early in the year explicit teaching clinics are planned to support children to master new learning or specific gaps in learning.
 These learning pods provide access to learning across a range of year levels.
 They provide time for children to achieve specific and individual goals.

 Play Pods are designated areas throughout our heritage bush which support our play based learning culture.
 Children use these pods to access realistic, age appropriate, and engaging learning ideas.
 Play based activities integrate with intentional teaching, complementing and enhancing it.

 Tuesday – Japanese with Reiko, Bow & Arrow Making with Evan.
 Friday: Ukulele Guitar Jam Sessions with Kevin, Art Club with Elizabeth, Robotic Lego with Peter.
 These sessions are from 3:30pm – 4:30pm and cost $12 per session (payable on the day).
 All welcome!

 Upper Sturt Primary School is on Facebook!
-'Like' our page to recieve our notifications in your feed; posts about up-coming events, exhibitions, ideas, and information.
+‘Like’ our page to receive our notifications in your feed; posts about up-coming events, exhibitions, ideas, and information.